arncodehub/auto-hexagon-tiler/README.md

 ^ This is to be put, within the 'insert code here' code block

+`tiler.draw_pattern(window, False)`

+^ Make the 2nd argument 'True' for a half-second delay between hexagons, 'False' for no delay

 More on the example, replace the *size* and *layer_colors* arguments from the first code snip, with your own desired size and colors.

+For the second snip, replace the *False* 'delay' argument with *True* if you want a delay.

 You are to, copy the full code within the GitHub repo, then within the 'insert code here', blocks, paste in the code you want, based on this documentation here.